bbentzen/cubo/README.md

 # Cubo

-This repository describes an experimental proof assistant implementing the cubical extensional type theory developed by Jon Sterling, Carlo Angiuli, and Daniel Gratzer in [Cubical Syntax for Reflection-Free Extensional Equality](https://arxiv.org/abs/1904.08562).
+Cubo is an experimental proof assistant based on the cubical type theory developed by Jon Sterling, Carlo Angiuli, and Daniel Gratzer in [Cubical Syntax for Reflection-Free Extensional Equality](https://arxiv.org/abs/1904.08562), a cubical reconstruction of extensional type theory that enjoys canonicity, function extensionality, and a judgmental version of the unicity of identity proofs principle (UIP): any two elements of the same identity type are judgmentally equal.

-## The syntax
+## Summary

-### 1 The language
+### 1 Language

-Cubo is based on the following term language:
+Cubo's core language contains the following type-formers, constructors, and eliminators:

 Type names | Notation | Constructors | Eliminators
 ------------ | ------------- | ------------- | -------------